cci-scratchx/cci-scratchx.github.io/README.md

 ### The "Arena"

 * `GET /map`
-    Returns the "map" of the part of the "arena" around the car - the 9-elements long space delimited string with the ID of the square where the car is and the IDs of the surrounding squares in the following format: square where the car is, then the square on the car's North, North-East, East, South-East, South, South-West, West, North-West.
+    Returns the "map" of the part of the "arena" around the car - the 9-elements long comma-delimited string with the ID of the square where the car is and the IDs of the surrounding squares in the following format: square where the car is, then the square on the car's North, North-East, East, South-East, South, South-West, West, North-West.

     E.g. for the following "arena":